Your cart is currently empty!

 Once the preservative process is completed, core samples are taken from the poles and analyzed to ensure that quality and durability standards are met.

-When some people think about purchasing wood light poles, they imagine that you must go to a lumber yard to do it because they are big and bulky.
+When some people think about purchasing wood light poles, they imagine going to a lumber yard to do it because they are big and bulky.

 This couldn’t be further from the truth.
-You can buy wooden light poles for sale from an online supplier.
+You can buy wooden light poles from an online supplier like LED Lighting Supply.
 The poles and their associated light fixtures can be ordered online on LED Lighting Supply and then shipped directly to your project site.

-There are a number of advantages of using wood light poles over other types:
+There are several advantages of using wood light poles over other types:

-Each pole is designated a class, that is an ANSI designation of strength and durability.
+Each pole is designated a class, which is an ANSI designation of strength and durability.
 Typically speaking, the lower the class number, the stronger the pole.